Past Events

 Ms. Huard spent three years as a fellowship student in Austria, studying piano and early keyboards and earning degrees in Piano Performance and Harpsichord Performance as well as Music Theory.
 At Indiana University she earned advanced degrees in piano and harpsichord as well as studying modern chamber music with members of the Borodin Trio and baroque chamber music at the Indiana University Early Music Institute.
 A grant for study of the Dorothy Taubman piano technique led her to Boston, where she established the Arlington Piano Trio and the Duo Florestan and developed classical music concerts for children.
 Ms. Huard is currently an affiliate artist at Middlebury College and teaches at the Middlebury Community Music Center.

-Natalia Lavrova, piano
+Guest Artist: Natalia Lavrova, piano

 Screen+Shot+2017-12-10+at+9.19.08+PM.png